ibm-cloud-docs/atracker/change_cos_filename_convention.md

 ```
 {: codeblock}

-Before 23 April 2025, customers that have a dependency on the current file naming convention might need to update automation to reference the common file name prefix for both current and new conventions.
+Before 23 April 2025, customers that have a dependency on the current file naming convention might need to update their automation to reference the common file name prefix to handle both the current and new conventions.

-- If your automation tool uses the current naming convention to list and download objects (i.e., files) in a COS bucket, change the automation to use a common prefix for both naming conventions.
-For example, use a common prefix `<region>/date and hour>/<timestamp>`.
+- If your automation tool uses the current naming convention to list and download objects (for example, files) in a COS bucket, change the automation to use a common prefix for both naming conventions.
+For example, use the common prefix `<region>/date and hour>/<timestamp>`.

-- If you already use a prefix that is common for both naming conventions, no action is needed.
+- If you already use a prefix that is common for both naming conventions, no action is required.